CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 If full and thin LTO generate the same bitcode at compile time, with whatever extra summary information squared away [**"on the side"**](https://blog.llvm.org/2016/06/thinlto-scalable-and-incremental-lto.html), it should be possible to toggle between the two without need for a clean build.
 The linker would have to be rerun, of course, but the sources themselves shouldn’t need recompiled.
 However, even though they share a file format, the bitcode produced by each approach will be subtly different: as one RFC points out, they are deliberately [**made incompatible**](https://discourse.llvm.org/t/rfc-a-unified-lto-bitcode-frontend/61774) to avoid confusion.
 That is why said RFC introduces a **unified LTO** bitcode structure to [...].

-Because the compiler will generate the same bitcode either way, the decision on which mode of LTO to use can be left until link-time.
+Now we can guarantee the compiler will generate the same bitcode either way, the decision on which mode of LTO to use can be left until link-time.
+Deferring this decision is actually very useful, as it allows us to switch between different builds without recompiling our entire project.
+As discussed, thin LTO builds faster, but full LTO will be needed to unlock peak run-time performance.
+By unifying their two formats, we can run production builds with full LTO without nuking our existing build directory.

+However, switching between full and thin LTO like this does

+ In theory, this allows you to switch .
+Switching between `-flto=fill

+However, you need .

+Instead, include `-funified-lto -

 However, to switch between full and thin LTO without triggering a clean build, **do not include `-flto` in your compiler flags.** The compiler reads this as a guarantee that, even though we'reusing a unified structure, this should be written with full/thin LTO in mind.
 Instead, tell both the compiler and linker they're using a `-funified-lto` structure, but only specify the LTO mode as a linker flag:
 ```
 $ clang foobar.cpp -c -O2 -funified-lto
 $ clang main.cpp -c -O2 -funified-lto